synonyms: tibial shaft fracture intramedullary nail

 - Varify reduction.
 Rotation can be assess by ensuring that the second toe aligns with the tibial tuberosity.

-- Longitundinal or transverse 2-3cm incision
+- Longitundinal 2-3cm incision

 - Dissection medial to patellar tendon.